 - An extended warranty: 5 years is ideal as it means you can troubleshoot any issues.

-This has been a sponsored post for Vicks Australia & New Zealand
+This is a sponsored post for Vicks Australia & New Zealand